top of page

 As members of society, we often face limitations, as society needs harmony, and thus, restriction, in order to preserve itself.
 In childhood, mandatory education restricts our autonomy, similar to a "penalty" for belonging to a larger group.
 Later, to achieve financial independence, we might take on jobs that aren't inherently enjoyable, enduring them until retirement (which is another perceived penalty for living independently).

 But even an existence free of imposed suffering might not be free of the emotional pain caused by emptiness.
 As optimistic nihilism is so hard to achieve naturally.
-Some of us straight-out fear of this void of meaning, which require us to confine ourselves and to commit to a specific purpose/s.
+Some of us are straight-out afraid of this void of meaning, which requires us to confine ourselves and to commit to a specific purpose/s.
 As such, Many people crave a deeper meaning in life, beyond daily routines.
 Optimistic nihilists, content with the absence of purpose, are the most distinct exception.

 This "higher" meaning we may seek isn't necessarily about grand causes; it's a long-term, purpose-driven force that transcends daily life and justifies our existence to ourselves.
 It resonates with us and makes us feel alive.
 This "feeling alive" sensation is likely to be the state where we suffer the least.
 That's because "feeling alive" is where we are concerned the least, instead filled with a state of bliss and genuine joy.